 15+ years designing complex software products, from enterprise platforms serving millions to AI-powered ventures taken from idea to funding.
 Based in Des Moines, IA.

 15+ years designing complex software products.
 From enterprise platforms serving millions to AI-powered ventures taken from idea to funding.
-I partner with cross-functional teams to ship software that solves real problems — leading with customer discovery, first-principles thinking, and design craft.
+I partner with cross-functional teams to ship software that solves real problems.
+I lead with customer discovery, first-principles thinking, and design craft.

-Customer interviews, sacrificial concepts, journey mapping, assumption mapping, and concept testing — understanding problems deeply before jumping to solutions.
-I use co-design sessions and ideation workshops to align teams and surface hidden requirements early.
+Customer interviews, sacrificial concepts, journey mapping, assumption mapping, and concept testing.
+I dig into problems before jumping to solutions, and I use co-design sessions and workshops to get teams aligned and catch hidden requirements early.

-Three consecutive 0→1 ventures, each taken from first customer conversation to paying product.
-I write specs, build prototypes, and work side-by-side with engineering to ship — operating autonomously while keeping stakeholders aligned.
+Multiple 0→1 ventures, each taken from first customer conversation to paying product.
+I write specs, build clickable prototypes, and work side-by-side with engineering to ship.
+I own design end-to-end across multiple ventures and stay close to the build through prototypes, demos, and recorded walkthroughs that keep everyone moving in the same direction.

 Built an AI-powered food compliance platform from zero, turning chaotic spreadsheet-driven processes into proactive, automated workflows for QA teams managing 100+ suppliers.